metrorailings/OwlBlog/content/posts/week-12-insights.md

 Brady has a love affair with Mike Evans.

 Tampa Bay's passing game is a touch too slow.
 Brady making too many decisions after the snap, according to Tony Romo.
-More activity needs to take place before the snap so that Brady can see some things before the snap and react quicker.
+More activity needs to take place before the snap so that Brady can see some things prior to the snap and react quicker.

+Tampa Bay left a cornerback in single coverage against Tyreek Hill.
+Yikes.

+On an important series of downs following a Kansas City touchdown, Bruce Arians opts to run once and pass twice out of empty formation.
+No motion before the snap, no misdirection, and some of the receivers aren't even fully aware of the type of play they're running.